Do you think you’re a good listener?

 Many managers take for granted their ability to listen to others.
 But leaders are often surprised to find out that their peers, direct reports, or bosses think they don’t listen.
 Leaders are usually shocked to learn that others see them as impatient, judgmental, arrogant, or unaware.
 If not corrected, poor listening skills will translate into poor relationships and poor employee performance.

-According to Michael Hoppe, author of the recently-released CCL guidebook Active Listening, the impact of poor listening is far-reaching.
+According to Michael Hoppe, author of CCL’s guidebook Active Listening, the impact of poor listening is far-reaching.
 Assessments of thousands of leaders in CCL’s database indicate that many leaders fall short on abilities that directly relate to their listening skills, including:

 - Accepting criticism and making necessary changes in their behavior.